1. Agile Collaboration with the Right Stakeholders Will Help You Find the Solutions That Drive Digital Transformation

-You’re probably sick of hearing that the top priority of C-suite executives for 2021 is the acceleration of digital transformation.
-Noone is surprised that revenues for the most agile and digitally advanced companies thrived through the pandemic while most others plummeted.
-But digital transformation has been a priority for the last five years. $4.5 trillion has been spent on digital transformation since 2017, so why wasn’t everyone equally prepared?
+It’s about Engaging the Right Stakeholders to Find the Right Tech.
+You’re probably sick of hearing that the top priority of C-suite executives for 2023 is the acceleration of digital transformation.
+No one is surprised that revenues for the most agile and digitally advanced companies thrived through the pandemic while most others plummeted.
+But digital transformation has been a priority for the last few years. $4.5 trillion has been spent on digital transformation since 2017, so why wasn’t everyone equally prepared during the pandemic?

 Source: Statista, IDC; Statista estimates; Salesforce.com